Wondering how to grow heirloom tomatoes? Fortunately, these delicious vegetable plants are no more difficult to grow than other types of tomatoes.

 Water tomato plants at least every few days unless the weather is particularly wet.
 In particularly hot and dry locations, they may need to be watered every other day or even daily.
 Always water tomato plants right at the base.
 Avoid getting water on the foliage and instead aim the water at the soil around the bottom of the stem.
 The best time to water heirloom tomatoes is in the morning so that any water that gets on the leaves can dry out in sun later in the day.
 Moist tomato foliage tends to become diseased.

 As the plant grows, the tomato leaves at the bottom may become yellow or brown.
 Trim off these leaves as soon as they start to deteriorate and remove them from the garden as they may be diseased.
-If leaves higher up appear diseased, consider an organic plant spray such as Safer’s 3-in-1 Plant Spray.
-Heirloom tomato plants do tend to develop diseased leaves sooner than hybrid tomato plants in general.
-There are also some varieties that have better disease resistance than others (including grafted heirloom tomato transplants).
+If leaves higher up appear diseased, consider an organic plant spray.
+Heirloom plants do tend to develop diseased leaves sooner than hybrid tomato plants in general.
+Some varieties have better disease resistance than others (including grafted heirloom tomato transplants).

 As the vines get longer, train them in a circular shape around the inside of the tomato cage so the sides can support the larger fruits.
 If you’re using a tomato stake, tie the plant’s main stem loosely to the stake with a soft tie material at ~1-foot intervals.
-Heirloom tomato plants in large cages rarely need pruning (unless required for air circulation) but plants grown up a stake will need to be pruned regularly to keep the side shoots under control.
+Heirloom tomatoes in large cages rarely need pruning (unless required for air circulation), but plants grown up a stake must be pruned regularly to keep the side shoots under control.
 This generally means trimming off the suckers that develop where the main side shoots meet the vertical main tomato stems.

 Keep an eye out for garden pests such as aphids, slugs, and even deer.
 Repellant sprays are usually sufficient to keep pests away (or at least direct them to other plants).
 Also, take the time to pull out weeds and keep the garden bed free of dead plant debris.
 You can also re-apply the organic fertilizer at the schedule recommended on the product of your choice (generally every 6-8 weeks during the summer).